sb53systems/G-Code-Flow-Temperature-Controller/README.md

 - Improve GCode reading and generation time with a `Custom` Klipper Estimator script.

 ### Note
-You can retain your old script configuration after an update by using the "/Config" folder from the previous version.
+You can retain your old script configuration after an update by using your old "/Config" folder from the previous version.
 Simply replace the files "SB53-Systems.exe" and "Klipper_estimator.exe.".
 Note that the final version 1.1 include a different Klipper_Estimator script.

 # Next Features
 - Allow more advanced optimization for different printing features (Overhangs, Outer wall, Bridges, ...more).